Ongoing Research Projects in the Schroeder Laboratory

 In silico engineering of heterocyst-forming cyanobacteria for inducible carbon dioxide and light to bioproduct platforms

-Motivation: Human-caused climate change is threatening the global ecosystem with myriad political, human, economic, and ecological effects stemming from these changes.
+Human-caused climate change is threatening the global ecosystem with myriad political, human, economic, and ecological effects stemming from these changes.
 A popular idea to mitigate further climate change is the development of a circular carbon economy, for which carbon capture and upcycle technology will play a key role.
 The development of carbon-negative platforms to produce biofuels or chemical feedstocks which replace petrochemicals will be one key carbon capture technology.
 Cyanobacteria are emerging chassis for carbon-neutral bioproduction due to key advantages such as higher photosynthetic efficiency, ease of genetic manipulation, and being prokaryotic.
 Diazotrophic (nitrogen-fixing) cyanobacteria can be a CO2 to biochemical chassis which requires few inputs.
 As nitrogen fixation is strongly inhibited by oxygen, in some species specialized, terminally differentiated, heterocyst cells to create anoxic environments.
 While often slow-growing, it offers the opportunity of an inducible system, as nitrogen starvation induces cell differentiation, and large changes in transcriptional regulation which could be harnessed to bioproduction without forsaking photosynthesis.
-This research aim would be interested in designing an inducible biochemical production platform using heterocyst forming cyanobacteria, where cells are grown to a desired density, followed by bioproduction triggered by nitrogen starvation and facilitated by cellular differentiation.
-This would minimize competition between growth and bioproduction.
+Our research aim is to incorporate diffusion limitations into metabolic modeling to develop cyanobacteria as a self-catalyzing system for carbon and nitrogen compound production.